-The ACM Student Research Competition (SRC), sponsored by Microsoft Research, offers a unique forum for ACM student members at the undergraduate and graduate levels to present their original research at <Programming> before a panel of judges and conference attendees.
-The competition gives students an opportunity to discuss their research with experts in their field, to get feedback, and to help sharpen their communication and networking skills.
-Finally, the SRC not only provides visibility to up-and-coming young researchers, but also exposes them to the field of computer science research and its community.
+The ACM Student Research Competition (SRC), sponsored by Microsoft Research, offers a unique forum for ACM student members at the undergraduate and graduate levels to present their original research at <Programming> before a panel of judges and conference attendees, and creates opportunities for learning and networking among researchers and practitioners.
+The SRC gives visibility to not only up-and-coming young researchers, but also to the field of computer science research and its community.

 Call for Student Research Competition